Data Delivery Service

 DDS is not configured separately for entities and data is always extracted from the top level.
 This is true even if you slide into the entity of a multi-entity company before invoking the job.
 DDS jobs may not be invoked by users with entity restrictions.
 Each object that may have entity restrictions includes columns for defining those restrictions.
 Refer to the

 MEGAENTITY prefixed fields above in Special Fields.

 By default, DDS separates records that were either created or updated from records that were deleted.
 This allows developers to run a single routine to handle all creates and updates and a separate routine to handle record deletions.
 DDS takes special care to record the correct action:

 Optionally, you can configure a DDS job to compress files.
-In this case, DDS uses simple gzip compression.
-Any standard gzip decompression tool should work to decompress the files.
+DDS uses PKZIP compression, so any standard ZIP decompression tool can be used to unzip the files.